In a career spanning forty years, Murray Perahia has become one of the most sought after and cherished pianists of our time.

 Murray Perahia has a wide and varied discography.
 His most recent release; Brahms’ Handel Variations, has been described as "one of the most rewarding Brahms recitals currently available."

 He is the recipient of two Grammys; for his recording of Frederic Chopin's complete Etudes, Op.
 10 and Op.
 25 and of Bach's English Suites Nos.
 1, 3, and 6, in addition to numerous Grammy nominations.
 He has also won several Gramophone Awards and was the inaugural recipient of the Piano Award in 2012.
 In celebration of one of today's most respected pianists, Sony have issued a special boxed set edition of all of Mr Perahia’s CD recordings from the past 40 years, along with several DVD performances.

 Recently, Mr Perahia embarked on an ambitious project to edit the complete Beethoven Sonatas for the Henle Urtext Edition.
 He also produced and edited numerous hours of recordings of recently discovered master classes by the legendary pianist, Alfred Cortot, which resulted in the highly acclaimed Sony CD release, "Alfred Cortot: The Master Classes."

-Mr Perahia is an honorary fellow of the Royal College of Music and the Royal Academy of Music, and he holds honorary doctorates from Leeds University, Duke University and an honorary Doctor of Philosophy from the Weizmann Institute of Science.
+Mr Perahia is an honorary fellow of the Royal College of Music and the Royal Academy of Music, and he holds honorary doctorates from Oxford University, Royal College of Music, Leeds University, Duke University and an honorary Doctor of Philosophy from the Weizmann Institute of Science.
 In 2004 he was awarded an honorary KBE in recognition of his outstanding service to music.